LDSSA/jobs/README.md

 # jobs

-Job Board for the LDSA
+The [issues](https://github.com/LDSSA/jobs/issues) are the job board!